mail4hafij/internal_notification_service/readme.md

-1. Checkout the https://github.com/mail4hafij/rabbit_event_stream and run.
+1. Checkout the repository https://github.com/mail4hafij/rabbit_event_stream and run.
 2. Open internal_notification_service solution in Visual Studio (in order to start fresh, delete the .vs folder and make sure the docker host is running when opening the solution.
 Then set docker-compose as startup project which will spin up the container).
 Hit the run button.
 3. Go to the rabbit_event_stream/scenarios and run 'dummy_events.js'